 - Click on Options at the bottom of the breakout room screen.

-- Move all participants into breakout rooms automatically: check this option so participants are automatically moved to the breakout rooms once you “open” the breakout rooms.
+- Automatically move all assigned participants into breakout rooms: check this option so participants are automatically moved to the breakout rooms once you “open” the breakout rooms.

 - Allow participants to return to the main session at any time: check this option so students can go to the main room and ask for help during the exam without interrupting other students in the breakout room.